LeanoA/iolpy/README.md

 # Download market data!
-Educational Finance's API Project.
+Educational Scraping Project.

 The following project was made for educational purposes to extract stock values on the stock market from the Invertir Online website.